Understanding Early Wakings: A Guide for Parents

-First, What Counts as an Early Wake-Up?
+What Counts as an Early Wake-Up?

+An early waking typically means your baby is waking for the day before 6:00 a.m. and they aren’t able to fall back asleep.
 If they seem bright-eyed and ready to start the day at 5:00 a.m., that’s a true early waking.
-If they’re waking around 6:00–7:00 a.m., even if it feels early to you, that’s actually considered developmentally normal.
+However, if they’re waking around 6:00–7:00 a.m., even if it feels early to you, that’s actually considered developmentally normal.

 5 Common Causes of Early Wakings